Seed Starting Mistakes & How to Avoid Them

 - Using the wrong dirt.
 Do not use dirt straight from your garden.
 Baby seedlings are like baby humans, they're more susceptible to disease and infection.
 Sterile soil is important to make sure you're not passing on disease to your new seedlings, such as dampening off or fungus.
 Plus, you're likely to bring insects or insect eggs into your house if you use soil from the garden.

 You can purchase seed starting mix, potting mix, or heat soil in your oven until it reaches 180 degrees Fahrenheit.
 This is one instance I prefer to purchase seed starting mix.
-I use this organic Fox Farm potting soil.
+I use this Fox Farm potting soil.

 - Keeping the correct moisture level.
 When seeds are sprouting, they need to be kept moist at all times.
 Do not let the soil dry out.
 However, after the seeds have sprouted and are starting to grow, you don't want to keep the soil too wet.